Skip to Main Content

 • Smart Groups: Automatically updated groups based on search criteria.

-• Tags: Visual labels to help categorize and filter references.
+• Tags: Visual labels to help categorise and filter references.

 • Find Full Text: A tool to locate and attach full-text PDFs to references.